nsmryan/itscomputersciencetime.com/content/2023-07-08-Wireworld-C.md

 worked out how inputs works and added mouse and key controls, and played around with making some circuits.

+I think the rules around the electron tails are the jewel of Wireworld.
+This is what enables the electrons to travel, and to reconstruct the copper behind them even though the world has no other memory of circuit structure.

 I'm a little curious how the computer they discuss in the Wireworld article would run on a modern computer, and how it could be optimized.